peekxc/peekxc.github.io/README.md

 All source css/js/font/img assest are stored in `/lib` and statically copied to `/docs` on generation.

+## Font notes

+For nice, hand-written book-like font, use et-book et-book, Palatino, "Palatino Linotype", "Palatino LT STD", "Book Antiqua", Georgia, serif

 ## TODO

 - Should probably switch to gulp
-- Add image minimizers
+- Add image/css minimizers
 - Remove tailwind-elements.js and jquery.js dependencies for page performance
-- Nanofy tailwinds styles
+- Nanofy tailwinds styles / figure out why nothing exports well
 - Move the relevent katex.min and code highlighting styles to the blog/single_md templates
+- Use eleventy filter to provide sections in markdown for sidebar support